codasus/django-sqlcipher/README.md

 1. Append `sqlcipher` to your `INSTALLED_APPS`.

+2. Set your database engine to `sqlcipher.backend`.

-2. Put the following line where you want:
+3. Put the following line where you want:

     `PRAGMA_KEY = "YOUR DATABASE KEY"`